All Episodes

 All right, there it is.

-We continue 24 now to the top of the hour.
+24 now to the top of the hour.

-Atlanta news reports about the armed protesters blocking roads at the Wendy's where Rayshard Brooks was shot in that incident that now we've all gone over from a lot of different News reports of the NYC shoot uh and New York City shootings.
+Atlanta news reports about the armed protesters blocking roads at the Wendy's where Rayshard Brooks was shot in that incident that now we have all gone over from a lot of different angles.

-I've been going over 104 shot in Chicago over the weekend, 12 kids, uh 14 dead at this hour.
+I've been going over 104 shot in Chicago over the weekend, 12 kids, 14 dead at this hour.

-Uh we also have apparently in Atlanta a sick out continuing.
+We also have apparently in Atlanta a sick out continuing.

-Armed protesters remain at the Wendy's where Ray Shard Brooks was killed.
+Armed protesters remain at the Wendy's where Rayshard Brooks was killed.

 So what's next?

-Uh Bernie Kerrick now joins Leo Torrell and our friend C. O. Bryant, uh, as we continue our discussion from the last half hour.
+Bernie Kerig now joins Leo Terrell and our friend C.L.
+Bryant as we continue our discussion from the last half hour.

-I hear that they basically are either calling out sick or they have no desire whatsoever to get involved in anything because they don't feel they have the backing of the mayor uh or the confidence uh of the people at this time.
+I hear that they basically are either calling out sick or they have no desire whatsoever to get involved in anything because they don't feel they have the backing of the mayor or the confidence of the people at this time.

-Uh one of the problems is they're not sure how to address their use of force continuum.
+Well, you know what, Sean, one of the problems is they're not sure how to address their use of force continuum.

-They they have no support from the mayor.
+They have no support from the mayor.

 I was actually by the Wendy's this morning.

-Um they have created another occupied zone there, so to speak.
+They have created another occupied zone there, so to speak.

-Um nobody's allowed to cross the road.
+Nobody's allowed to cross the road.

 And you know who I feel sorry for, Sean?

-I feel sorry for the communities, especially the minority communities where the most violence is, the highest violence, the highest murder rates, they're the ones that's gonna suffer because the cops are afraid to do their job.
+I feel sorry for the communities, especially the minority communities where the most violence is, the highest violence, the highest murder rates.

-Well, I mean, uh so you're saying that that have they commandeered a block or just the Wendy's, and you're saying that there are people with AR-15s surrounding that Wendy's.
+Well, I mean, so you're saying that have they commandeered a block or just the Wendy's?

-This is now it was already burned to the ground, wasn't it?
+Now it was already burned to the ground, wasn't it?

 I don't know why.